 - Highest supported Power Spectral Density (PSD) level with the corresponding BW.

-In the test range, the EUT is mounted at the positioner with mechanical down-tilt set to zero.
+In the test range, the BS is mounted at the positioner with mechanical down-tilt set to zero.

 6.9.4.2 Procedure

 When calibrated and operated within the guidance of 3GPP TR 37.941 [29] the measurement methods are applicable and selected depending on availability at the test facility.